-- (i) ensure that an accountable budget manager is identified for each item of income and expenditure under the control of an Executive Director or Head of Service (as a general principle, budget responsibility should be aligned as closely as possible to the decision-making that commits expenditure); - (ii) ensure that spending remains within the service's overall budget, and that individual budget heads are not overspent, by monitoring the budget and taking appropriate corrective action where significant variations from the approved budget are forecast; - (iii) in each December, recommend fees and charges for the following financial year to the Cabinet together with an estimate of the amount to be included in the budget as a result of those fees and charges being implemented.
-This need not be done if fees and charges are raised in line with the amount recommended by the Chief Finance Officer; - ensure that a monitoring process is in place to review performance levels/levels of service in conjunction with the budget and is operating effectively; - (v) submit reports to the Cabinet and to the full Council, in consultation with the Chief Finance Officer, where it appears that the amount of any item of approved revenue expenditure is likely to be exceeded or the amount of any item of approved income may not be reached; - (vi) to ensure compliance with the scheme of virement; - (vii) to agree with an Executive Director where it appears that a budget proposal, including a virement proposal, may impact materially on another service area or Head of Service's level of service activity. - 34.1.3 Executive Directors may use income received in addition to that anticipated in the revenue budget approved by the full Council to finance additional expenditure after either seeking the approval of: - (a) only the Chief Finance Officer if the additional income (sponsorship, grants, or gifts) is given to the Council for a specific project or area of activity and does not result in the Council incurring additional unbudgeted net cost;
+- ensure that an accountable budget manager is identified for each item of income and expenditure under the control of an Executive Director or Head of Service (as a general principle, budget responsibility should be aligned as closely as possible to the decision-making that commits expenditure); - ensure that spending remains within the service's overall budget, and that individual budget heads are not overspent, by monitoring the budget and taking appropriate corrective action where significant variations from the approved budget are forecast; - (iii) in each December, recommend fees and charges for the following financial year to the Cabinet together with an estimate of the amount to be included in the budget as a result of those fees and charges being implemented.
+This need not be done if fees and charges are raised in line with the amount recommended by the Chief Finance Officer; - (iv) ensure that a monitoring process is in place to review performance levels/levels of service in conjunction with the budget and is operating effectively; - submit reports to the Cabinet and to the full Council, in consultation with the Chief Finance Officer, where it appears that the amount of any item of approved revenue expenditure is likely to be exceeded or the amount of any item of approved income may not be reached; - (vi) to ensure compliance with the scheme of virement; - (vii) to agree with an Executive Director where it appears that a budget proposal, including a virement proposal, may impact materially on another service area or Head of Service's level of service activity. - 34.1.3 Executive Directors may use income received in addition to that anticipated in the revenue budget approved by the full Council to finance additional expenditure after either seeking the approval of: - (a) only the Chief Finance Officer if the additional income (sponsorship, grants, or gifts) is given to the Council for a specific project or area of activity and does not result in the Council incurring additional unbudgeted net cost; - or - (b) both the Chief Finance Officer and Cabinet where there is additional unbudgeted net cost. - 34.1.4 Executive Directors and Heads of Service must seek prior approval by the full Council or the Cabinet (as appropriate) for new proposals, of whatever amount, that: - (a) creates financial commitments in future years;